-Previewed 7 October 2002, Opened 28 October 2002, Closed 16 August 2003 at the Cambridge Theatre in London
+Previewed 7 October 2002, Opened 28 October 2002, Closed 16 August 2003 at the Cambridge Theatre

-"Madness are well-behaved pop stars at heart who love their mothers, and the script knows which side it is on.
+"The craze for 'greatest hits' musicals gets ever nuttier: We have had Abba's, in Mamma Mia!, and Queen's, in We Will Rock You.
+But you would have to be very hard of heart to spurn the welcome offered by the boys from Madness, with the aid of writer Tim Firth, to their house of fun...
 Virtue prevails in this oddly wholesome show where nobody spits or swears.
 The songs even fit the plot - just.
 The familiar tunes wash us along on a wave of wellbeing.
 What lifts the production is the performance given by young Michael Jibson, who is breathtakingly good as Joe.
 He looks like the Artful Dodger, but has the hoofing charisma of Gene Kelly.
-He is on stage virtually all the time - sometimes there seem to be two of him at once - and he acts both his parallel roles with astonishing conviction.
-By doing the right thing, Joe restores fun to the house.
+He is on stage virtually all the time - sometimes there seem to be two of him at once - and he acts both his parallel roles with astonishing conviction...
 They were dancing in the aisles by the end.
 If you have ever tapped your foot to Madness, you'll want to join them."
 The Daily Express

 Our House in London at the Cambridge Theatre previewed from 7 October 2002, opened on 28 October 2002 and closed on 16 August 2003

 The Tenth Anniversary Concert of Our House in London starring Suggs, Wendi Peters, Alistair McGowan and Tameka Empson